-The corresponding CP Net model for the work-list management component is fairly complex (and is not shown here): the component's model contains 104 transitions and 225 places.
+The corresponding CP Net model for the work-list management component is fairly complex (and is not shown here): the component's model contains 109 transitions and 239 places.
+However, in order to allow for experimentation, we also had to include some user behavior, like selecting a workitem and so on, which has nothing to do with the actual behavior of the system.